 The second bench in the pair, along with the soldier, were dedicated at a Remembrance Service on 7 November, with the help of children from Manor Beach School.

 The first of the pair to be installed was unveiled at the Cleveleys Christmas light switch on, on 28 November 2018.

 The First of the Town Centre Memorial Benches

-You may have noticed the poppy design memorial bench outside Poundland, near the traffic lights on Victoria Road West in Cleveleys.
-You’re probably intrigued about how it got there… it’s a story of a memorial bench and the bees!
+The first of Cleveleys poppy design memorial benches is outside Poundland, near the traffic lights on Victoria Road West in Cleveleys.
+Have you wondered how it got there… it’s a story of a memorial bench and the bees.

 It’s a lovely black metal bench, with the motto ‘Lest we Forget’ on a field of red poppies.
-Look closely and you’ll find that there are two bees immortalised in the design, and they’re there for a reason.
+Look closely and you’ll see two bees, immortalised in the design, and they’re there for a reason.

 It’s a very clean, sterile wax which Sharon uses to make Lip balm.
-Beeswax is very brittle in its raw state so has to be blended with other oils (sweet almond oil in this case) and essential oils.
-The lip balm has been very popular and cured many skin ailments.
+In its raw state, beeswax is very brittle so Sharon blends it with other oils (sweet almond oil in this case) and essential oils.
+The lip balm is very popular and cured many skin ailments.